hyprwm/hyprland-wiki/content/configuring/selectors.md

   `2`: fullscreen without sending fullscreen state to the window.
   Only matches workspaces with covering fullscreen windows.

-### Workspace search
+### Workspace filter

 > [!WARNING]
 > For `m`, `r`, and `e`, the sign is not optional.
 > `m3` is not a relative match: it falls through to a workspace *name* lookup, and does nothing unless a workspace is literally named `m3`.
 > Write `m+3`, `m-3`, or `m~3`.

+A workspace query has two modes, either it's an exact query:
+- `1` - By number
+- `previous` - Previous workspace
+- `special:name` - Special workspaces (aka. scratchpads)
+- `name` - Named workspace, e.g. `documents`.

+These are very explicit and self-describing.

+The second mode is a parametric query, where it turns into a search:

-Workspace search is performed by suffixing a search selector with a signed offset, `+n` or `-n`, for a match relative to the active workspace.
+A workspace search is performed by suffixing a search selector with a signed offset, `+n` or `-n`, for a match relative to the active workspace.
-To use an absolute, 1-indexed ID instead, `~` is put between selector and ID (e.g., `m~3` is the third workspace on the current monitor).
+To use an absolute, 1-indexed workspace number instead, `~` is put between selector and workspace number (e.g., `m~3` is the third workspace on the current monitor).

 - `m` - Search for workspace on current monitor
 - `r` - Search for workspace on current monitor including empty/non-existant workspaces